xdit-project/xDiT/README.md

 ### 3. Docker

-We provide a docker image for xDiT.
+We provide a docker image for developers to develop with xDiT.
 The docker image is [thufeifeibear/xdit-dev](https://hub.docker.com/r/thufeifeibear/xdit-dev).

-### 3. Usage
+### 4. Usage

 We provide examples demonstrating how to run models with xDiT in the [./examples/](./examples/) directory.
 You can easily modify the model type, model directory, and parallel options in the [examples/run.sh](examples/run.sh) within the script to run some already supported DiT models.